 No matter the circumstances, getting into a car accident is a frightening and sometimes traumatic experience.
-This fear can multiply tenfold for pregnant women that are concerned not only for their own health but for the health and well-being of their baby.
+This fear can multiply tenfold for pregnant women concerned not only for their own health but for the health and well-being of their baby.

 What Are the Four Major Risks to the Fetus from a Car Accident?

 A car accident can pose a significant risk to a fetus.
-The sudden impact and rapid movements involved in a car accident can cause serious harm to a developing fetus.
+The sudden impact and rapid movements in a car accident can cause serious harm to a developing fetus.

 • Miscarriage: The force of the impact and sudden movements can cause a woman to miscarry, losing the pregnancy.